vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

 When choosing a HULL version for this, it is recommended that HULLs `major.minor` version must at least match the `kubeVersion` field otherwise the API version of objects created by HULL may be yet unknown to the clusters API version.
 Each HULL release branch is aligned with a specific Kubernetes version such as `1.21`, `1.22`, `1.23` and so on.
 The objects that HULL renders out will always be of the latest API version of the given object type that matches the HULL librarys version.
 So when an API is upgraded from beta to stable in a Kubernetes version jump, the latter HULL version will create objects with the stable API version and the former will create the beta API versioned objects.
 It is recommended to leave the `kubeVersion` set at `1.21.0` for this example so you will be able to work against any Kubernetes cluster with a version of `1.21.0` or above.

-Replace `1.23.3` below with the latest available HULL version (more on versioning in a later article) and match the `kubeVersion` accordingly:
+Replace `1.23.3` below with the [latest available HULL version](https://github.com/vidispine/hull/releases) and match the `kubeVersion` accordingly:

 ```sh
 echo 'apiVersion: v2